 Organized Play is your opportunity to prove that you’re a tavern brawling expert in Red Dragon Inn Tournaments!
 These tournaments are hosted by Tournament Organizers at your local game store, giving fans of RDI a friendly place to compete for fabulous prizes.

-- 40 copies of the Participation Promo Hair of the Dwarf (20 for each tournament)
+- 6 copies of the Premium Promo: Berserker Brew (3 for each tournament)

-- 6 copies of the Premium Promo Whitehawk’s Private Reserve (3 for each tournament)
+- 40 copies of the Participation Promo: Malt of Invention (20 for each tournament)

-- 2 Season 2 Winner Pins awarded to the champion of each tournament
+- 2 Season 5 Winner pins awarded to the champion of each tournament